-As described in question 22, in a public-company real estate acquisition the selling shareholders do not retain any liability or risk of liability post-closing.
+In a public-company real estate acquisition the selling shareholders do not retain any liability or risk of liability post-closing.
 Conversely, in the context of a private M&A deal, the sellers will often retain some risk of pre-closing liabilities.
 The scope of the liability risk the sellers agree to keep post-closing is the subject of significant negotiation.
-Issues include the threshold of damages giving rise to a claim, the cap on overall damages and the way in which the seller gives the acquirer comfort that it will be able to perform its obligation (eg, establishing an escrow arrangement, a holdback by the target or by delivering a quarantee from a creditworthy entity).
+Issues include the threshold of damages giving rise to a claim, the cap on overall damages and how the seller gives the acquirer comfort that it will be able to perform its obligation (eg, establishing an escrow arrangement, a holdback by the target or by delivering a guarantee from a creditworthy entity).
+While not yet as widespread in private real estate M&A transactions, it has become increasingly common in private M&A transactions generally for buyers to obtain representation and warranty insurance to insure against breaches of representations and warranties and provide sellers with a clean exit, without ongoing indemnification obligations.